sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_18_SpecialCharactersAndAssignmentOperatorInPython/Q_18_SpecialCharactersAndAssignmentOperatorInPython_Quiz.md

 **Description**

-a) Mostly they will not come single.

-b) Most of the special characters in Programming language comes in pairs.
+Most of the special characters in Programming language comes in pairs.
 Parentheses () Curly Braces {} Square Brackets [] double quotes " " etc. If one is missing the program will not work.

-c) Both are not correct.

-d) It is not correct.

 ---
 ---